MirumSG/front-end-coding-test/readme.md

 Please also take note on the best practise and files optimisation as well when building this.

-When the is done, please zip up all your files and email me the link of the zip file using any 3rd party file sharing services(E.g: drop box, google drive)
+_When the is done, please zip up all your files and email me the link of the zip file using any file sharing services(E.g: drop box, google drive)_

 [Download the styleguide and assets zip package here](https://github.com/MirumSG/front-end-coding-test/files/675172/flow-styleguide-assets.zip)